Neuropragmatics and Emotion Lab (the Pell Lab)

 School of Communication Sciences and Disorders, McGill University

-ResearchGate ·
+ResearchGate · ORCID · Google Scholar

-Humans communicate their emotions, attitudes, and intentions in a variety of ways while speaking — these can be detected in the content of language (what we say) and in nonverbal expressions of the voice and face which accompany language (how we say it).
-Many of our studies focus on how speech prosody ("tone of voice") is used and understood in the context of spoken language.
-But who is speaking also matters: we look at the social and cultural factors that influence vocal communication — including how social identity markers such as foreign accents and AI-generated speech shape listeners' social perception of the voice.
-A complementary goal of our research is to understand how acquired diseases of the brain affect the ability to communicate vocal meaning and to process nonliteral or "social-pragmatic" meanings in speech.
-We test our hypotheses using acoustic, behavioural, electrophysiological, and functional neuroimaging methods.
+We specialize on how speech prosody ("tone of voice") is used to convey meaning in social interactions and how it is interpreted in different contexts of spoken language.
+In addition to how we express ourselves, who is speaking also matters: we are therefore looking at how social and cultural factors influence vocal communication, including how social identity markers such as foreign accents and AI-generated voices shape listener impressions of the voice.
+A complementary goal of our research is to understand how the brain processes vocal information to infer implied or nonliteral meanings communicated by a speaker.
+We test our hypotheses using acoustic, behavioural, electrophysiological, and functional neuroimaging methods, and are increasingly adopting a two-person neuroscience approach in our work.

 This site provides an overview of our mission, ongoing projects, human talent, and recent activities.
 If you are interested in knowing more about our work, or if you wish to conduct research in association with the Pell Lab, do not hesitate to contact us.